-The Certificate in Automotive Collision Repair Technology (ACR-C) offers a broad study of auto body technology, collision repair, and refinishing.
+The Associate in Science degree program in Automotive Collision Repair Technology offers an in-depth study of all aspects of auto body technology, collision repair, and refinishing.
 Students are provided theory and practice in sheet metal repair and replacement, repair of body damage, frames and unibody, glass installation, and paint refinishing techniques.

-Students also learn the aspects of automotive technology (such as brakes, suspension, electrical systems, heating, and air conditioning) which are important for a thorough understanding of auto body and collision repair.
+Students also learn the aspects of automotive technology (such as brakes, suspension, heating, and air conditioning) which are most useful for a thorough understanding of auto body and collision repair.